-- a general ledger or other books of final entry; special contracts or agreements needed to understand - special contracts of agreements needed to understand the entries in the general ledger; - the partnership agreement (if applicable); and - a separate permanent record of assets.
+- a general ledger or other books of final entry; - special contracts or agreements needed to understand the entries in the general ledger; - the partnership agreement (if applicable); and - a separate permanent record of assets.

 These documents should be kept for at least 7 (seven) years from the end of the last taxation year to which they relate.